 Dogs are special family members.
 They give you unconditional love and companionship and can reduce stress, even if they do occasionally chew up your favorite shoes or bark like crazy at the mailman.
 One huge benefit of sharing your life with a dog is the motivation to get outside and get moving.
 Even if you don’t feel like walking, your dog usually does, and it’s a shared activity that can make you both feel better.
+Here are some tips to get a nice, brisk walk with your dog, stay safe and have more fun.

 Walking: Good For You and Your Dog